The Knot - Storefront

-We believe this effort will increase conversion at the top of the funnel during the inspiration and research phase.
+We believe this effort would increase conversion at the top of the funnel during the inspiration and research phase.
 This body of work also contributes to our new visual language and design system.

 Aligning the team and stakeholders

 In a groupthink session, we converged on these goals for the redesign based on qualitative research that was gathered from a diary study:

 In a whiteboarding session, our team ideated and converged on several ideas to prototype and test.